jknowles/r_tutorial_ed/Tutorial1_Intro.md

 # Regular Expressions
 - R also supports a full suite of regular expressions
-- This could be material for a full tutorial and another time
+- This could be material for a full tutorial and another time\
+- We can talk about this in the advanced topics section

-# Data Modes in R
+# Data Modes in R (numeric)
 - R allows users to implement a number of different types of data
-- The three basic data types are numeric data, character data, and logical data -**numeric** includes valid numbers
+- The three basic data types are numeric data, character data, and logical data
+- **numeric** includes valid numbers

 ```r
 is.numeric(A)